 “Good morning mam/sir.
 Can you help me find e best car for flood-prone areas?
 I’m thinking of Montero, Everest, or CR-V. Or maybe you have any suggestions?
 Thank you.
 God Bless.”

-Now, with the rainy season unfolding its wrath, this isn’t a good news for the residents of these areas.
+Now, with the rainy season unfolding its wrath, this isn’t good news for the residents of these areas.
 Numerous floods have also been reported in and outside Metro Manila because of the torrential rains.
 May it be because of problems with drainage systems, people’s careless trash disposal that primarily causes the former or something else, is for a different discussion all in all.

-Going back to the question, what are really the best cars for flood-prone areas?
+Going back to the question, what are the best cars for flood-prone areas?
 If it isn’t obvious, vehicles with high ground clearance are the safest ones that can go through water.
 The reader gave the Mitsubishi Montero Sport, Ford Everest, and Honda CR-V as choices, and she’s on the right track.
-These vehicles have considerable amount for space from the ground, with the CR-V having the least figure at 208mm (8.2 inches).
+These vehicles have a considerable amount of space from the ground, with the CR-V having the least figure at 208mm (8.2 inches).
 With that, six-inch-deep floods will only barely touch the underside of the vehicle.

 Among the three choices, we would recommend going for the Ford Everest as it has the most ground clearance at 225mm or 8.9-inches.
 The SUV also has the highest wading capacity at 800mm or more than 2.5 feet.
 This makes sure that none of its electrical systems get damaged if it needs to ford a flood (pun intended).
 However, if the flood is deeper than its wading capacity we highly recommend against driving through it.